 Data Analyst/Statistician will be stationed in Amman

-Here at The Kaizen Company, we find strength in our diversity.
+At The Kaizen Company, we find strength in our diversity.
 We are committed to creating and sustaining an inclusive working environment in which everyone has an equal opportunity to fulfill their potential.
 We know that we can only do development differently if we are open to and inclusive of new and unique perspectives.
 We encourage candidates of all abilities, ages, gender identities and expressions, national origins, races and ethnicities, religious beliefs, and sexual orientations to apply.
 Further, we urge parents and non-parents, married and unmarried, those from different or non-traditional educational backgrounds, and persons of all other diverse identities or experiences to apply.
 The Kaizen Company is an equal opportunity employer.